HCPSS/schoolsites-help/_posts/2014-07-15-embed-youtube.md

 Underneath the video there's a "share" selection.

-Next, click on "embed" and copy the URL it generates.
+Next, click on "embed".
 Keep the video size set to 560x315.
-Leave everything else unchecked.
+Make sure that the "show suggested videos when the video finishes" is **NOT** checked off.
+Copy the URL that is generated.

 ![share option](/schoolsites-help/images/youtube/embed-code.png)